G

 No. Azure AI Search and similar products (Cloudflare AI Search, Elasticsearch with vector extensions) are infrastructure tools that companies use to add semantic search inside their own applications.
 AI search engines like ChatGPT, Perplexity, and Google AI Overviews are user-facing products that answer questions from the open web.
 They share underlying techniques (embeddings, RAG, semantic matching) but solve different problems.

-Yes.
-Google AI Overviews source most citations from pages that already rank well in the underlying Google search results.
-ChatGPT runs on Bing's index, so being well-indexed in Bing is a direct lever.
+Yes, though the tie is loosening: by Ahrefs' March 2026 measurement, only about 38% of Google AI Overview citations ranked in the organic top 10 for the same query, down from 76% in mid-2025.
+ChatGPT search leans on Bing's index, so being well-indexed in Bing is a direct lever.
 Even Perplexity (which uses its own retrieval) factors in authority signals that overlap with classic SEO: backlinks, domain credibility, content quality.
 SEO isn't sufficient on its own anymore, but it's still necessary.

 Do AI search engines crawl pages live or rely on a cached index?